mkh7878/VAE_MLforCombiningVideoAndAudio/README.md

 # Using Dataset 2 to create Application #

+Next, I trained the ML model on a scene from a short film called "Bat Country".
+I extracted 4179 frames at 200x100px which seemed to be a manageable size while still outputting a cool result.
+This time I trained the model on 25 epochs, a batch size of 10 and the latent dim was 100.

+I created the a video using the same song and same code as the first dataset, just to see if there were any significant differences.
+Nothing particularly interesting happened so I moved on to working on an application which used pyaudio to extract live data from the computer's microphone.

+I wanted 2 specific things from my application:

+1. That the output was a video that reacted to live audio.
+2. That the frames of the output had interpolation between them to make the transition seem smooth.

+# Help Writing Code #

 To write this code I used chatGPT to assist with the machine learning model and training/exporting it.
 The video and sound manipulation was done using some straightforward python libraries.

 These include: